 - Fixing America's Surface Transportation Act (FAST Act)

 But federal grants will not supply all the dollars needed to make cities smart.
-Fortunately, there are other options.
+Fortunately, there are other funding options.
 Raising taxes, while never a slam dunk, can help bridge the gap.
-Smart Cities can collect parking fees and fines for violations much more efficiently, as well as save on manpower.
+Smart Cities can also collect parking fees and fines for violations much more efficiently, as well as save personnel’s time and resources.

-Connected Vehicles will be here before we know it.
-Getting ready for them is no small task.
-But cities that are prepared will begin reaping the benefits of CVs immediately.
+Connected vehicles will be here before we know it, and getting ready for them is no small task.
+However, cities that are prepared will begin reaping the benefits of CVs immediately.
 Drivers and pedestrians will be safer.
 Traffic congestion will go down.
 Costs will decrease while revenue collection increases.
-Most importantly, overall quality of life will improve — even without the flying cars we’re still waiting for.

 Brian Scharles, Sr.